raifdmueller/docToolchain/LLM.md

 - **Confluence Publishing**: Can publish documentation directly to Confluence
 - **Version Control**: Documentation can be managed with Git or other VCS
 - **Cross-platform**: Runs on Windows, macOS, and Linux
+- **Multi-language**: While AsciiDoc is the primary format, Markdown and ReStructuredText are also supported
+- **Language Agnostic**: Works with any programming language, not just Java

 ## Current Installation Methods (IMPORTANT)